canalplus/RxPaired/SERVER.md

   potential HTTP redirections) or if the request does not end succesfully due to any error, the device should abort sending logs in its current session.

-- A single HTTP POST request can transport multiple messages at once (in chronological order).
-To allow separation of such messages, a NULL byte (`\0` C-style escape sequence) is inserted between messages.
+- A single HTTP POST request can transport multiple messages at once.
+  To allow separation of such messages, the device should always send them as a JSON Array, in chronological order (older first).

 - The so-called **Initial Message** sent by the device is only sent once by a device through a given "session": only the first HTTP POST request linked to